Posture: Why it’s Important and How to Fix It

 In a world where we always have access to an electronic device, it’s easy to make a regular habit of hunching over a computer screen, phone, tablet or portable gaming device.
 All of these habits can create a condition called “forward head posture,” also known as “Tech Neck.”
 This condition can cause neck and back pain and headaches, while also contributing to issues further down the body’s kinetic chain.

 If you struggle with slouching, stooping or hunching, consider some of these tips to practice proper posture and make it priority:

 - Be strong.
-Incorporate exercise modalities into your routine that focus on muscular strength and require core engagement; these can include strength training, yoga, and pilates.
+Incorporate exercise modalities into your routine that focus on muscular strength and require core engagement; these can include strength training, mind-body exercises and pilates.

 - Pack up.
 “Shoulder packing” is a very accessible exercise because you can do it anywhere, and the workplace is no exception.
 Shoulder packing involves engaging the scapula stabilizer muscles, which work to keep your shoulder blades positioned down and back.
 This exercise is most effective when you are resisting against something, like a wall, the floor or a rolled up towel in between your shoulder blades.
 Hold the “packed” position – squeezing the shoulder blades down and to the rear – for 15-30 seconds and release.
 You can do this at your desk, at the gym, at home in between commercials, or even in the car at a red light.

 - Alert!
 Set reminders on your phone or computer that will urge you to keep a good standing or seated posture.
 A lot of us can get so caught up with our tasks at hand that we don’t even think about our body position, which leads me to my next point…